You can swap the stock recovery environment for a custom one so you can start installing custom software and get root access if you like.

-For everyone else who hasn’t yet installed TWRP on the Google Pixel XL smartphone before now, you’ll need to do as follows:
+For everyone else who hasn’t yet installed TWRP on the OnePlus One smartphone before now, you’ll need to do as follows:

-1. Make sure you’ve installed the universal ADB drivers on the computer (link above).
+1. Install the universal ADB drivers on the computer from the download link.
 That will make it possible for you to use adb commands as well as the OnePlus One smartphone.
-If you can’t get the OnePlus One smartphone connected to the computer, then you can also download the OnePlus USB drivers instead so the computer has both the ADB drivers and OnePlus drivers installed . . . you then can’t go wrong.
+If you can’t get the OnePlus One smartphone connected to the computer, then you can also download the OnePlus USB drivers instead so the computer has both the ADB drivers and OnePlus drivers installed.

 5. Connect the OnePlus One smartphone to the computer by using the USB cable that it comes with.

-8. Make sure you have copied the TWRP image file to the same folder as the adb and fastboot binaries.
-Also when you’re there, change the name of the TWRP to “twrp.img” by right-clicking the mouse pointer on it and selecting the “Rename” option from the menu.
+7. Make sure you have copied the TWRP image file to the same folder as the adb and fastboot binaries.
+Also when you’re there, change the name of the TWRP to “twrp.img” by right-clicking the mouse pointer on it and selecting the Rename option from the menu.

-fastboot reboot command and as soon as the OnePlus 5 smartphone reboots, hold down the key combination to boot directly into the recovery mode.
-(If you don’t, sometimes the stock recovery will wipe over the custom recovery you just installed.)
+9. Lastly type the following command and as soon as the OnePlus One smartphone reboots, hold down the key combination to boot directly into the recovery mode.

 The custom recovery image for the OnePlus One smartphone is now installed, and you are ready to boot into recovery mode and start flashing the custom ROM or rooting zip files.